20+ Creative Fundraising Ideas for Individuals

 Your final fundraising total is a huge accomplishment, but it’s not the only measure of success.
 Look at other numbers, too: How many people donated?
 What was the average gift size?
 How many new supporters joined your cause?
 Kicking off a campaign without a concrete target can lead to unfocused efforts.
 When you set clear goals, you can see the full picture of your impact, from the total raised to the number of people you inspired.
 This data helps you understand what worked and how you can make your next campaign even better.

-How to Follow Up After Your Campaign Ends
+How to Follow Up When Your Campaign Is Over

 The moment your fundraiser ends is the perfect time to strengthen your connection with donors.
 A simple, heartfelt thank you goes a long way.
 Share the final results and remind them of the incredible impact they’ve made.
 Not building a relationship with supporters can lead to missed opportunities for future donations.
 Share photos, tell a story about what their support means, and keep them in the loop.
 You can find powerful stories on the Bike to the Beach blog to show how their contributions support local communities.
 This makes your donors feel like valued partners.